Dolce & Gabbana: Drones on the Catwalk

 Why this activation works so well

 KLM does not “tell” people to connect.
-It forces a shared outcome that can only be achieved together.
+It designs a shared outcome that can only be achieved together, because the table only lowers when every seat is taken.
 The campaign turns a common airport truth.
 Waiting alone.
 Into a social moment with a clear reward.
+Engineered cooperation beats feel-good messaging every time.

 There are three tight design choices that make it land: